tallninja/Swlang/README.md

 #### 2. Numbers

-Swalang only features double-precision floating point numbers since they can represent a wide range of integers that covers a lot of teritory while keeping things simple.
+Swlang only features double-precision floating point numbers since they can represent a wide range of integers that covers a lot of teritory while keeping things simple.

 ```text
 12; //integer